 “Fred Godfrey” is, in fact, the nom de plume of Llewellyn Williams, born at 62 New Oxford Street, Swansea, Wales, on 17 September 1880.
 His father, Robert Williams, originally came from Holywell, in North Wales.
 The census and other records indicate that Robert had numerous occupations — “tinman,” “vendor of fancy goods,” “general dealer” — before ending up, sometime in the 1890s, as an auctioneer.
 He hoped Llewellyn would join him in that profession, as an elder brother, Lewis, had done.
+Evidently, however, Robert Williams was less than a successful businessman, for in 1892 he appeared before the Swansea Bankruptcy Court:

-Details of Fred’s life are frustratingly sketchy — little is known even to his living offspring, including this author, his grandson.
-One can speculate, however, that he must have taken to music at an early age, and it is likely that the family always had a piano in the parlour wherever they moved.
-It is not known whether Fred had any formal musical training, but he certainly knew enough, or learned enough, to be able to write his own band parts and arrangements, and he was known for his skill as a pianist later in life.
-According to one family story, somehow, while on a personal tour of Wales, the great Polish pianist (and later Poland’s prime minister) Ignace Jan Paderewski (1860–1941) heard Fred play and offered to take him on as a pupil.
+It is not known whether Fred had any formal musical training, but he certainly knew enough, or learned enough, to be able to write his own music scores, band parts, and arrangements, and he was known for his skill as a pianist.
+In a 1968 interview, Amy Jennings, the widow of Billy Williams, for whom Fred wrote so many songs in the 1907–14 period, called him a “brilliant pianist...a very clever man,” and recalled that he would come over to Billy’s house in Brixton, London, to play on the baby grand piano there.
+According to one family story, somehow the great Polish pianist (and later Poland’s prime minister) Ignace Jan Paderewski (1860–1941), while on a personal tour of Britain in 1895 (he played Cardiff in January), heard the then-fourteen-year-old Fred play, and offered to take him on as a pupil.
 Fred’s father would have none of it, however.
 Music was not steady work, not a trade likely to bring money into the house.

 The Early Days in London

 “Williams and Godfrey” was also something of a business partnership.
 But Godfrey, in common with most Music Hall songwriters, was not much of a businessman.
 In those days, the custom, at least in Britain — American songwriters enjoyed a rather more developed system of intellectual property rights — was to sell songs outright to a performer or publisher for a few pounds.
 The writers rarely figured to get much in the way of a cut of the royalties.
 Godfrey earned quite a bit at times, and certainly enough in the better years to provide a comfortable middle-class existence for his family in the South London borough of Streatham (their address for many years was 6 Streatham Place; alas, the golden arches of a fast-food restaurant now occupy the site).
 He had to be prolific, however.
 Typical of the arrangements of the day is the letter opposite, in which Godfrey assigns his rights to Williams to song after song for a few guineas each.
 Williams, in contrast, would receive, in addition to half of the composing royalties, a hundred pounds or more for each recording session as well as royalties from sheet music and disc and cylinder sales, not to mention hefty performance fees.
-Billy was, no doubt, worth every penny, but the songwriters didn’t get rich unless they started their own music publishing companies, as did Lawrence Wright and Worton David, for example.
+Billy was, no doubt, worth every penny, but the songwriters didn’t get rich unless they started their own music publishing companies, as did A.J.
+Mills and Bennett Scott (with Star Music), Lawrence Wright, and Worton David, for example.

-Godfrey’s association with Billy Williams was close in the few years before World War One but by no means exclusive.
+Godfrey’s association with Billy Williams was close in the few years before World War One, but by no means exclusive.
 While keeping Billy well supplied, he was under contract to music publishers Francis, Day & Hunter and later Bert Feldman, and was writing a huge number of songs for other performers, among them some of the biggest stars of the Music Hall, including the Australian Florrie Forde, Mark Sheridan, Dorothy Ward, Shaun Glenville, Ella Retford, and Vesta Victoria.

 The Golden Years

 The year 1908 saw the birth of Godfrey’s third daughter, Nina (d.
 1973), and hits such as Have You Got Another Girl At Home Like Mary?, I Want You To See My Girl (which Charles R. Whittle made a speciality),When They Ask You What Your Name Is (Tell ‘Em It’s Molloy), and two of Billy Williamss most popular numbers, Put A Bit Of Powder On It, Father and We’re All Waiting For A Girl.
 Despite the many hits that year, Godfrey was frequently broke.
 The story goes that Fred and a rival had just threepence between them when they decided to toss a coin to see who would sell a song to Vesta Victoria.
 Fred won.
 The song he offered her was Now I Have To Call Him Father.

 In 1911, the Edwardian era ended and George V became king.
 That was also the year in which Godfrey’s association with Billy Williams began in earnest, and all of his hit songs that year were hits for Billy, too, including Don’t Go Out With Him Tonight, Here We Are Again, Let’s All Go Mad, Let’s Go Where All The Crowd Goes (which works the new king’s coronation into the lyrics), Wake Up, John Bull!, and Why Can’t We Have The Sea In London?.

 Nineteen twelve was notable in Britain for its disasters: the tragedy of the Scott Antarctic expedition at the beginning of the year and the loss of the Titanic in April.
 For Fred Godfrey, however, the year saw rather happier events: the birth of his fourth daughter, Peggie (d.
 2001) and still more hit songs, including, above all, Who Were You With Last Night?, the famous and much-loved Mark Sheridan hit.
-There were also more successes for the irrepressible Billy Williams, including I Wish It Was Sunday Night, The Kangaroo Hop (which cashed in on the dance crazes of the day; it was reprised in the 1975 Gene Wilder film” The Adventures of Sherlock Holmes’ Smarter Brother”), Wait Till I’m As Old As Father, Where Does Daddy Go (When He Goes Out)?, and I Never Heard Father Laugh So Much Before.
+There were also more successes for the irrepressible Billy Williams, including I Wish It Was Sunday Night, The Kangaroo Hop (which cashed in on the dance crazes of the day; it was reprised in the 1975 Gene Wilder film” The Adventures of Sherlock Holmes’ Smarter Brother”), Wait Till I’m As Old As Father, Where Does Daddy Go When He Goes Out?, and I Never Heard Father Laugh So Much Before.

 The last of these songs was a follow-up to Billy Williams’s 1910 recording, When Father Papered The Parlour, which was his biggest hit of all.
 And this seems a good place to mention that Godfrey claimed to have written several huge Music Hall hits for which he received no credit whatsoever.
 They include She’s A Lassie From Lancashire, published in 1907 and credited to C.W.
 Murphy, Dan Lipton, and John Neat; My Girl’s A Yorkshire Girl (Ee, By Gum, She’s A Champion), another C.W.
 Murphy and Dan Lipton song published in 1908; Ship Ahoy!
 (All The Nice Girls Love A Sailor), also published in 1908 and credited to Godfrey’s frequent songwriting partners A.J.
 Mills and Bennett Scott; and the afore-mentioned When Father Papered The Parlour, which is credited to R.P.
 Weston and Fred J. Barnes.
 These songs were always considered by the family to be Godfrey songs, and Godfrey’s claims to them were repeated in his newspaper obituaries (though, it must be admitted, the titles of Godfrey’s better-known songs were likely supplied to the newspapers by family members themselves).
 Reproduced here is a postcard that Godfrey gave to his grandson Peter (at an uncertain date but probably sometime in the late 1940s) on which he printed in his own hand the names of some of his big hits, as he remembered them.